adamresemius/DrawItorLoseIt/README.md

 # DrawItorLoseIt
-The Game room is targeting gamers who are looking to play a game draw it or lose it, I was asked to make a document that will explain and plan out the software requirements for what will be needed.
-This helps create speed and efficency with the actual development process.
-During this document I feel as if I started off the software requirements very strong for the target of the project, but I ended up getting confused with everything that was going on, so if I had a choice of what I would revise, it would be version 1.1 of the document, because I feel as if I could do a better job explaining the differences between each operating system.
-I would improve it by writing more in depth explinations of the differences between the operating systems, because I feel as if I was more focused on the similarities in the chart.
-This made it hard to choose what OS I wanted to use.
-I interpreted the users needs into the software design by learning about everything the client was concerned about, which was what operating system should be used to host a web based game, and allow the game users with different operating systems to play all together.
-During designing the softare, I was able to compare the software systems all at once side by side to undersand what each operating system tailors to for the users and make choices based on this.
-FOr the future I feel as if I need to write more down on a notebook to allow me to understand each choice a little in depth.
+Welcome to the completed Game Room project!

+Game Room is a web-based gaming platform that offers an exciting gaming experience to users who enjoy playing Draw It or Lose It.
+As a solo contributor to this project, my objective was to create a seamless gaming experience for users, irrespective of their operating system.

+To achieve this goal, I created a comprehensive software requirements document that defined the necessary elements required for the development of the platform.
+The document helped me to maintain speed and efficiency during the development process.

+In Version 1.0 of the software requirements document, I defined the target audience and their needs.
+However, I felt that I could provide more detailed explanations of the differences between operating systems in Version 1.1.
+As a result, I revised the document and included more in-depth explanations of each operating system's unique features and capabilities.

+I interpreted the user's needs into the software design by identifying the client's primary concern - which operating system should be used to host a web-based game that enables users with different operating systems to play together.
+I compared different software systems side by side to understand what each operating system offered to the users and made informed decisions based on my analysis.

+During the software design process, I created a detailed notebook that documented each decision I made.
+This helped me better understand the choices I made and will enable me to make more informed decisions in the future.

+I am thrilled to present the final product, Game Room, a fully functional web-based gaming platform that provides an engaging and seamless gaming experience for users.
+My hard work and dedication have resulted in a platform that will delight gamers around the world.

+Thank you for choosing Game Room, and I hope you enjoy playing Draw It or Lose It!